Sidearm, breaking the cycle.

 Quite often "warming up" is just a social activity for teams.
 Since it is something they all do, every day, it is an opportunity to improve on throwing and receiving skills.

 By the time players get to the high school level, if they haven't mastered the mechanics of these skills, it is very apparent the first day of practice, when you set them up to throw.

 By that time, those bad habits are their everyday mechanics.
 While it is still possible to restructure them and move forward, quite often their response is,"I have always thrown this way".

 Not much you can do with the dads theory of, "don't want to fix it, if it ain't broke."
 It's already broke, they just can't see it.

-setting up a structured throwing routine for the whole team, one that they follow every practice, as well as every game.
+Go about setting up a structured throwing routine for the whole team, one that they follow every practice, as well as every game.